top of page

 I wonder, would our ancestors be pleased?

-(Sometimes when all the bicycling travelers get together, it's a mess like this.)
+(Sometimes when all the cycling travelers get together, it's a mess like in the below photo.)

 For some reason, I have naturally made more and more quirky friends among Yame too.

-(Thanks to all the help the visitors gave me, the area around my house has been cleaned up considerably over the past year.)
+Thanks to all the help the visitors gave me, the area around my house has been cleaned up considerably over the years.

-So, I was living a peaceful life, However, that peaceful life didn't last long,,,,,
+So, I was finally living a peaceful life.
+However, that peaceful life didn't last long as I slowly became more and more involved with the local community.

-Kuroki Town is a beautiful town surrounded by mountains, but there are serious problems in the mountainous areas, such as population loss and farmers who have no heirs.
+Kuroki Town is a beautiful town surrounded by mountains.
+That being said, there are serious problems in the mountainous areas such as population loss and farmers who have no heirs.
 I learned about these realities as well.

 What I realized that I could do to help people was to increase the number of visitors and let them know how wonderful Yame City is.